-Koort straightened and looked around.
+He straightened and looked around.
 The ERT’s were already carrying out the body of Melissa Platt.
-The forensics team had left and a couple of police officers were cleaning the crime scene.
+The forensics team had left, and a couple of police officers were cleaning the crime scene.
 The rain was making things a bit easier, but even without it the place would be clean within the hour.
 In the distance, a lone streak of smoke, probably from a fire, rose on the horizon amidst the dim glare of a thousand lights.
-Busy night, it seems, thought Koort.
+Busy night it seems, thought Koort.
 He saw Mia, who was walking towards him.

 “Did Mr. Olmer say anything useful?” she asked while approaching.

 Koort shook his head.
 “The boy was scared rough.
 Whatever did this proteus virus, it had turned his girlfriend into a crazed psychopath that needed multiple point-blank shots to be put down.”